 Written by Nick “JetBlk” Shaw

-(This is an editorial piece.
-The opinions in this article are those of the author and not necessarily those of compLexity Gaming or its parent company.)
+Any opinions expressed in this article are solely those of the author and do not necessarily represent those of compLexity Gaming or its parent company.

 In light of the recent news of EG buying out Loaded, Nick “JetBlk” Shaw discusses the current state of the top American scene and what it could mean for Americans looking to compete on the global stage.

 Every morning after I get ready for the day, I do my rounds of visiting many different esports sites to keep up with the scene.
 I’ve been inactive from contributing since September 2009, but I still like keeping ties and am aware of what is going on every day.